1dv023/examination-3/README.md

 ##Examination 3 - Going into real life

-In this assignment, you will create a real-time layer above the web application you wrote in the previous assignment.
+In this assignment, you will create a real-time layer on top of the web application you wrote in the previous assignment.
 The idea is to have a monotoring dashboard for athenticated users that shows events happening in the application.
 The application should also be published on a public server with a reversed proxy in-front of the node application.

 >###Deadline
 Thursday, March 17, 2016 7:00 AM